-By donating blood someone, somewhere will be getting the help they greatly need.
-Donating blood gives us a wonderful chance to save a stranger’s life.
-The sense of pride in saving a stranger makes us feel better.
-So, getting into regular practice of donating blood will lead to good mental health as well as it will help the person who desperately needs it.
+By donating blood,a fortunate stranger will be getting the help they require urgently.
+The sense of pride in saving a stranger makes us feel better, and donation of blood increases those chances significantly.
+So, getting into regular practice of donating blood will lead to good mental health as well as helping a person who is in physical need of it.

 Lowers the risk of heart attack

-According to a study undergone by the American Journal of Epidemiology, Donating blood at least once a year could reduce your risk of a heart attack by 88 percent Dr. David Dragoo said that high levels of iron in the blood constricts the blood vessels and create more risk of a heart attack.
-Therefore, one can reduce the iron level in the blood by donating blood on a regular basis.
-This way we can reduce the risk of a heart attack.
+According to a study undertaken by the American Journal of Epidemiology, donating blood at least once a year can reduce your risks of a heart attack by eighty eight percent.
+Dr. David Dragoo has quoted that high levels of iron in the blood constricts blood vessels, increasing the risks of the occurrence of a heart attack.
+Therefore, one can reduce their risks of having a heart attack by reduction of iron levels in the body, which is possible with periodic blood donation.

 WHO CAN AND CANNOT DONATE BLOOD?